nipierre/TDJANGOH/DOXYFILE.md

-# TDJANGOH Doxyfile documentation
+# TDJANGOH Doxygen documentation

-Welcome to the doxyfile documentation of the TDJANGOH interface.
+Welcome to the doxygen documentation of the TDJANGOH interface.

 You can find several informations about the TDJANGOH class and the DJANGOH generator.